chuanqizhang/chuanqizhang.github.io/_pages/publications.md

 #### Academic Visits
 <p style="margin-bottom: 20px;"></p>
 <ol class="custom-list">
+    <li>Institute of Cybersecurity and Cryptology, University of Wollongong, hosted by <a href="https://sites.google.com/view/dung-duong/home">Dr. Dung Hoang Duong</a>, Dec.
+19, 2025. </li>
     <li>Department of Computer Sciences, University of Wisconsin-Madison, hosted by <a href="https://sandeepsilwal.com/">Prof. Sandeep Silwal</a>, Nov.
 1, 2024. </li>
     <li>Department of Mathematics, University of Wisconsin-Madison, hosted by <a href="https://people.math.wisc.edu/~tonghaiyang/">Prof. Tonghai Yang</a>, Oct.
 31, 2024. </li>
     <li>School of Mathematics and Statistics, Wuhan University, hosted by <a href="https://www.yinanli.com/">Prof. Yinan Li</a>, Jan.
 12, 2024. </li>